top of page

 Executive Committee

-Vice Chair: Lisa Murphy, Deputy City Manager, City of Santa Cruz'
+Chair: Lisa Murphy, Deputy City Manager, City of Salinas

-Secretary: Danny Reber, Executive Director, Scotts Valley Chamber of Commerce
+Past Chair: Shaz Roth, Executive Director, Pajaro Valley Chamber of Commerce and Agriculture

 Board Members at Large